How to Get a Bill of Sale in Arizona

 When is a bill of sale necessary in Arizona?

 An Arizona DMV bill of sale is a document needed during the purchase or sale of a car.
 The bill of sale form is not required in order to transfer ownership of a car, but it can serve as an extra layer of protection for the vehicle’s buyer and seller alike.
 Therefore, completing the form is encouraged during any vehicle transactions, as it can help motorists to avoid any potential legal issues.

 Who needs an Arizona bill of sale?

 Note: Buyers should verify all information prior to signing it in order to ensure that every detail is correct and there are no errors.

 How to Complete a Bill of Sale Form in Arizona

 When completing an Arizona motor vehicle bill of sale, most states require both car sellers and buyers to provide important information about the motor vehicle in question in addition to their personal details.
 However, the Arizona car bill of sale must be completed by vehicle sellers, while buyers are only highly encouraged to provide signatures on the form as proof of participation in the transaction.
 Individuals who are wondering where to get the form may contact the AZ MVD.

 The form must be completed with the following information:

 - Motor vehicle information, including the vehicle identification number (VIN), year, make and body style

 - Sale date and payment amount

-- Information about the vehicle buyer (full name, driver’s license number, date of birth and mailing address)
+- Information about the vehicle buyer (full name, valid AZ driver’s license number, date of birth and mailing address)

 - Information about the vehicle seller (full name, driver’s license number, date of birth and mailing address)